eficode-academy/rf-katas/exercises/01-manual_testing.md

   - Password: mode
   - Submit login form button
 - After successful login the user is redirected to the welcome page
-  - User can logout after successful login and will be redirected to the login page
+  - User can log out after successful login and will be redirected to the login page
 - After incorrect login credentials the user is redirected to the error page

 ## Exercise 1